Humanitariansai/OPT/Alex/Readme.md

 **Research Update 3May2024 ()**

 Finishing the research about whole body disorders, and the database for the data.

-Code will be ready to be posted in 10-12 days with all the data.
-Educational video on that will be ready soon.
+**Research Update 24May2024 ()**
+Finished with research and collecting articles for start.
+The GPT works properly.
+Now building an app to be able to publish the work.
+Buildint the back end.
+I am also finishing my certification for c++.

+**Research Update 5Jun2024 ()**